 Mormon-based Ecclesiastical Authority

-Priesthood-holding members of the LDS Church like to be able to claim they can trace Priesthood Authority from a succession of Priesthood holding men that eventually root to Joseph Smith (and according to LDS doctrine, from Joseph Smith to Peter, James, and John, and from them to the Savior).
+Members of the LDS Church like to be able to claim they can trace their priesthood authority from a succession of priesthood holding men that eventually root to Joseph Smith (and according to LDS doctrine, from Joseph Smith to Peter, James, and John, and from them to the Savior).
 At one time, I also believed Priesthood Authority should be traceable back to Joseph Smith, and tied back to his ecclesiastical authority in some way.
 I no longer believe that.

 I had thought my belief on this had changed on or around the time I wrote the above-referenced letter to the LDS Church in 2010, but I have found evidence that I still harbored at least some of this idea as late as 2013.
 I don’t think this belief survived much (if at all) beyond that year.